angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 1. The property `age` is initialised first, but not all values are available for calculation: At this point, the property `currentYear` is still `undefined`, so that the subtraction cannot produce a valid result.
 2. The constructor is then called with the current year.
 3. The value is assigned to the property `currentYear`.
-4.The following message is displayed in the console: `Current age: NaN`.
+4. The following message is displayed in the console: `Current age: NaN`.

 You are invited to explore the different behaviour by yourself in this Stackblitz example:
 **[👉 Demo on Stackblitz: useDefineForClassFields](https://stackblitz.com/edit/angular-buch-usedefineforclassfields?file=src%2Fapp%2Fapp.component.ts,tsconfig.json)**